 Here are the top places to stay in Pag for food lovers, beach bums and party-goers.

 - Boutique Hotel Intermezzo is really in the middle of Pag Island – Click here to see the rooms.

 - Joel Hotel offers luxury stay and incredible views – Click here to see the rates.

-- Hotel Olea offer a luxury and modern stay near Novljia – Click here to see the location.
+- Hotel Olea offers luxury and modern stays near Novljia – Click here to see the location.

-- Hotel In Excelsis has spa, incredible pool and views – Click here to book yoru stay.
+- Hotel In Excelsis has a spa, incredible pool and views – Click here to book your stay.

-- Hostel Casa La Cha is a cozy and clean hostel in Pag Island – Click here to read the reviews.
+- Hostel Casa La Cha is a cozy and clean hostel on Pag Island – Click here to read the reviews.

 Brač is the biggest Croatian island in the Dalmatia region, and it is the third biggest island of the Adriatic Sea.
 The island is covered with forests of pines and cypresses, while its magical coves and bays are truly breathtaking.

 The island is known for its amazing beach Zlatni rat in Bol.
 The beach is included in the list of the most beautiful beaches in the world.
 The beach has a triangular shape with a protruding tip that rotates depending on the sea currents.

 Life on Brač was quite hard in the past – it is often said that the man and the stone have lived and fought since the beginning of time.
 The land has been cultivated in a traditional and ecological way and thanks to that, the basics of the island’s cuisine are fresh and local ingredients.